-Places of Worship: Structures and outdoor or indoor facilities used for public worship and uses accessory thereto such as schools, parish churches, parish homes, or anything that furthers the basic intent of the religious organization on the property.
+Places of Worship: Structures and outdoor or indoor facilities used for public worship and uses accessory thereto such as schools, parish churches, or parish homes.

 Plan Commission: A plan commission serving a single local government jurisdiction established as defined under the IC, 36-7-1-2 as amended.
 The Noble County Plan Commission is an Advisory Plan Commission.